BrunoBoehm/code-notes/AngularJS.md

 ### $httpBackend.flush()

 We then need to call `$httpBackend.flush()` to immediately execute all pending requests (which then fires off our request, calling our callback with the returned data and runs the test).
+If we don't call `$httpBackend.flush()` we'll get a timeout on Karma's test page, the tests waiting to be launched.

 ```js
 describe('UserService', function () {